Belturbet bombing: Aftermath

 Loyalist paramilitary attacks in the Republic of Ireland continued throughout much of the 1970s.

 Just three weeks later on 20 January 1973 a UVF car bomb exploded in Dublin city, killing one man and injuring fifteen other people.
-This was the fourth bomb attack in the Republic and third in Dublin within the space of two months.
+This was the fourth bomb attack in the Republic and third in Dublin within the space of two months that resulted in civilian deaths and injuries.

 On 17 May 1974, three car bombs exploded in Dublin and a fourth outside a pub in Monaghan in the Dublin and Monaghan bombings.
 34 people all of whom were civilians were killed in the attacks and around 300 people injured making it the most deadly day of the conflict.

 On 29 November 1975 two bombs exploded at Dublin airport, killing one person and injuring ten others.

 On 19 December 1975 a Loyalist car bomb exploded in the border town of Dundalk in County Louth killing two people and injuring 20.
 Later that same day another Loyalist gang killed three more people in a gun and bomb attack in an Armagh pub.

 Nobody was convicted for any of the Loyalist bombings in the Republic of Ireland.

 An award-winning documentary on the atrocity, The Forgotten bomb, was made by Fran McNulty; it featured interviews with the families and locals who remembered the bombing.
 The programme was broadcast on Shannonside Northern Sound Radio.
 The journalist won the best regional journalist award in the ESB media awards in 2004 for the programme.
 Both parents of Patrick Stanley featured in the documentary.
 The brother of Geraldine O'Reilly, Anthony, who was seriously injured in the attack, also featured.
 A specially sculptured monument was erected in early 2007 on the site of the bomb, dedicated to these two victims.

 Cavan County Council have erected a monument to commemorate their deaths at the site of the bombing.
 Several memorial services have been held at the monument.
 The 30th anniversary of the tragedy heard the father of Patrick Stanley, Joe, make a speech at the site, weeks after the death of Patrick's mother.